live-clones/recalbox/TESTING.md

 - [ ] Flashback core improved => Test flashback
 - [ ] PSP mapping generator rewritten => Test PSP games with all available pads
 - [ ] Pi400 support => Boot on Pi400 using Pi4 image
+- [ ] Check that Kodi does not crash upon loading